ROCm/rocWMMA/docs/programmers-guide.rst

 The ``samples`` directory contains the sample codes for the following use cases:

-- ``samples/hipRTC_gemm.cpp``: For calling simple GEMM algorithm demonstration without LDS memory usage and no transpose, from within the hipRTC environment
+- ``samples/hipRTC_gemm.cpp``: For calling simple General Matrix Multiply (GEMM) algorithm demonstration without LDS memory usage and no transpose, from within the hipRTC environment

 - ``samples/simple_sgemv.cpp``: For calling simple matrix multiply-accumulate with a vector demonstration, without LDS and no transpose for single-precision floating point types